ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

      ```python
      docker images
       ```
-  4. Now the image has been created, you can run a containet from it using (as shown in the image below):
+  4. Now the image has been created, you can run a container from it using (as shown in the image below):

       docker run -it --rm -p 9696:9696 "image_name"

 ![Running built immage](https://github.com/ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/blob/main/docker_train.png)

-With the Flask application running inside Docker you can make HTTP requests to port 9696 running the file ```WS_predict.py``` where the consumer whose carhacteristics were defined above.
+With the Flask application running inside Docker you can make HTTP requests to port 9696 running the file ```WS_predict.py``` where the consumer whose characteristics were defined above.
 Namely, you should run:

 ```python
 pipenv WS_predict.py